certifysphere/main-website/docs/workshops/react-springboot-Workshop/8-nodejs-backend-rest-api.md

     Again, replace {id} with a number.
 This should delete the record with the provided id from the database.

-## Connect Express Server App With Database
+## Database
 To connect our Express server app with a real database and perform CRUD operations, we need to choose and configure a database system.
-There are various options available, such as MySQL, PostgreSQL, MongoDB, etc. For this workshop, we will use PostgreSQL, which is a popular open-source relational database system.
+There are various options available, such as `MySQL`, `PostgreSQL`, `MongoDB`, etc. For this workshop, we will use `PostgreSQL`, which is a popular open-source relational database system.

 ### Install PostgreSQL Database